Holes at the Arcola Tent

 The second half of the show descends into a dystopian nightmare, though still comedic, ending in teenage pregnancy and murder.
 Holes begins as The Office and contorts into Lord of The Flies.
 A previous hit with Edinburgh Festival audiences, Holes looks destined to leave the same mark on London.
 This hilarious desert island comedy drama adds as fresh spin to this potentially overused setting.
 At a time when a show about a plane crash could not be less comedic, Holes shines as a witty and intelligent contemporary adventure tale, a black comedy, which, though slightly risqué at times, pleases an audience thirsty for something fresh with its boundless ingenuity.

-Holes is on at the Arcola Tent until 9th August 2014, for further information or to book visit here.
+Holes is at the Arcola Tent until 9th August 2014.
+For further information or to book visit the theatre’s website here.